 If you have problems with a particular application program, contact the manufacturer of the program.
-Refer to the section "Obtaining Updated Apple Software," in Chapter 6 for information about getting updated Apple software.
-Refer to "Ask Apple Online Technical Support," in the same section of Chapter 6 for information about getting answers to your computer questions using eWorld.
+Refer to the section "Obtaining Updated Apple Software" in Chapter 6 for information about getting updated Apple software.
+Refer to "Ask Apple Online Technical Support," in Chapter 6, for information about getting answers to your computer questions using eWorld.